Can Decentralized Control Outperform Centralized? The Role of Communication Latency: Problem Setup

 and $ \mathds{1}_N \in\Real{N} $ is the vector of all ones, such that $ \Omega\mathds{1}_N=0 $.

+\done{ \tcb{\myParagraph{Ring Topology} We focus on ring topology to obtain analytical insights about optimal control design and fundamental performance trade-offs in the presence of communication delays.
+While some of our notation is tailored to such topology (\eg see equations~\eqref{eq:meas} and~\eqref{eq:feedback-matrix}), in~\autoref{sec:generic-topology} we discuss extension of the optimal control design to generic undirected networks and complement these developments with computational experiments in~\autoref{sec:numerical-results}.} }

-\myParagraph{\titlecap{Communication model}} Data are exchanged in a symmetric fashion through a {shared wireless channel} so that each agent communicates with \tcb{its} $ 2n $ closest neighbors \tcb{in ring topology.} \begin{ass}[Communication latency] Agent $ i $ receives state measurements from the $ n < \nicefrac{N}{2} $ agent pairs located $ \ell $ positions ahead and behind in the formation, $ \ell = 1,...,n $.
-All measurements are received \tcb{with delay $ \taun \doteq f(n) $} where $ f(\cdot) $ is a positive increasing sequence. \end{ass}
+\begin{ass}[Communication model] Data are exchanged through a shared wireless channel in a symmetric fashion. \revisiontwo{Agent $ i $ receives state measurements from all agents within $ n $ communication hops.} All measurements are received with delay $ \taun \doteq f(n) $ where $ f(\cdot) $ is a positive increasing sequence. \revisiontwo{In particular, in ring topology, agent $ i $ receives state measurements from the $ 2n $ closest agents, that is, from the $ n $ pairs of agents at distance $ \ell = 1,\dots,n $, with $ 1\le n<\nicefrac{N}{2} $.}\footnote{ \revisiontwo{For example, $ n = 1 $ corresponds to nearest-neighbor interaction in ring topology and $ n = \floor{\nicefrac{(N-1)}{2}} $ to all-to-all communication topology.}} \end{ass}

+\begin{rem}[Architecture parametrization] Parameter $ n $ will play a crucial role throughout our discussion.
+In particular, we will use it to (i) evaluate the optimal performance for a given budget of links \revisiontwo{(see~\cref{prob:variance-minimization})}; and to (ii) compare optimal performance of different control architectures.
+In the first part of the paper, we examine circular formations and $ n $ represents how many neighbor pairs communicate with each agent.
+For general undirected networks, $ n $ determines the number of communication hops for each agent.
+In general, $ n $ characterizes sparsity of a controller architecture: sparse controllers correspond to small $n$ while highly connected ones to large $ n $. \end{rem}

-\myParagraph{\titlecap{Feedback control}} Agent $ i $ uses the received information to compute the state mismatches $ \meas{i}{\ell^\pm}{t} $ \tcb{relative to its} neighbors,
+\myParagraph{\titlecap{Feedback control}} Agent $ i $ uses the received information to compute the state mismatches $ \meas{i}{\ell^\pm}{t} $ {relative to its} neighbors,

-\tcb{and} the proportional control input is \tcb{given by}
+{and} the proportional control input is {given by}